Switch & Save £££ Today

 Can I save if I switch now?

-Yes.
-Most people will save on their energy bills by shopping around and switching to a fixed tariff.
+Yes, most people will be able to save on their energy bill by shopping around and switching to a cheap fixed tariff or a variable deal that charges less than the energy price cap.
 We’ve partnered with The Energy Shop to provide you with an instant tool for comparing tariffs and seeing how much you can save.

 When you’re comparing deals, remember to check how long the fixed deal lasts for any whether you’ll need to pay any exit fees if you want to leave before the end of the deal.